botman99/ue4-xcode-vscode-mac/README.md

 - "C/C++ Intellisense, debugging and code browsing" - from Microsoft

 - "C# for Visual Studio Code (powered by OmniSharp)" - from Microsoft

-(When installing the C# extension, you will be prompted to "Get the .NET Core SDK", click on that, download it and install it.
-You may want to keep the .NET .pkg file in case you need to re-install it later).
+When installing the C# extension, you will be prompted to "Get the .NET Core SDK", click on that, download it and install it.
+You may want to keep the .NET .pkg file in case you need to re-install it later.

+To be sure .NET is well installed, test with command in your terminal: `dotnet --version`

+If the dotnet cli command is not found, use this command: `ln -s /usr/local/share/dotnet/dotnet /usr/local/bin/`

 - If you are using Perforce or Git for source control, you may want to install an extension for those (there are many to choose from)